 - CA key generation

 - CA signing key activation

 - CA private key backup

+- KED key generation

+- KED private key backup

 Where multiparty control for logical access is required, at least one of the participants shall be an Administrator.
 All participants must serve in a trusted role as defined in Section 5.2.1, Trusted Roles.
 Multiparty control for logical access shall not be achieved using personnel that serve in the Auditor Trusted Role.